Cray-HPE/docs-csm/operations/node_management/Reboot_NCNs.md

         ipmitool -U $USERNAME -E -H ${hostname}-mgmt -I lanplus power status
         ```

-        To power off the node:
+        1. Power off the node.

             ```bash
             ipmitool -U $USERNAME -E -H ${hostname}-mgmt -I lanplus power off ipmitool -U $USERNAME -E -H ${hostname}-mgmt -I lanplus power status
             ```

-        Ensure the power is reporting as off.
-This may take 5-10 seconds for this to update.
+            Ensure that power is reporting as off.
+It may take 5-10 seconds for this to update.
             Wait about 30 seconds after receiving the correct power status before issuing the next command.

-        To power back on the node:
+        1. Power on the node.

             ```bash
             ipmitool -U $USERNAME -E -H ${hostname}-mgmt -I lanplus power on ipmitool -U $USERNAME -E -H ${hostname}-mgmt -I lanplus power status
             ```

-        Ensure the power is reporting as on.
-This may take 5-10 seconds for this to update.
+            Ensure that the power is reporting as on.
+It may take 5-10 seconds for this to update.

     1. Watch on the console until the node has successfully booted and the login prompt is reached.

-    1. Retrieve the component name (xname) for the node being rebooted.
+    1. (`ncn#`) Retrieve the component name (xname) for the node that was rebooted.

-        This xname is available on the node being rebooted in the following file:
+        This xname is available on the node that was rebooted in the `/etc/cray/xname` file.

         ```bash
         ssh ncn-m001 cat /etc/cray/xname
         ```

-    1. Check the Configuration Framework Service (CFS) `configurationStatus` for the `desiredConfig` after rebooting the node.
+    1. (`ncn#`) Check the Configuration Framework Service (CFS) `configurationStatus` for the `desiredConfig` after rebooting the node.

        The following command will indicate if a CFS job is currently in progress for this node.
-Replace the `XNAME` value in the following command with the component name (xname) of the node being rebooted.
+       Replace the `XNAME` value in the following command with the component name (xname) of the node that was rebooted.

+       This can be run on any NCN where the Cray CLI is configured.
+See [Configure the Cray CLI](../configure_cray_cli.md).

        ```bash
        cray cfs components describe XNAME --format json